grafana/grafana/CONTRIBUTING.md

 Should you wish to work on a GitHub issue, check first if it is not already assigned to someone.
 If it is free, you claim it by commenting on the issue that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.

-Please check the [`beginner friendly`](https://github.com/grafana/grafana/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) label to find issues that are good for getting started.
+Please check the [`beginner friendly`](https://github.com/grafana/grafana/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) and [`help wanted`](https://github.com/grafana/grafana/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) labels to find issues that are good for getting started.
 If you have questions about one of the issues, with or without the tag, please comment on them and one of the core team or the original poster will clarify it.

+To setup a local development environment we recommend reading [Building Grafana from source](http://docs.grafana.org/project/building_from_source/)

 ## Pull Request Checklist